 1517 Lincoln Blvd, Santa Monica, CA 90401

 Featured in countless LA sandwich guides, Bay Cities is considered an institution in Santa Monica.
-I might get a lot of flak for this, but their Godfather sandwich did not make the cut for me.
-The bread was really really chewy and I wasn’t blown away by the sandwich as a whole.
-They put too much mustard in it, which prevented me from appreciating the ingredients.
+I might get a lot of flak for this, but their signature Godfather sandwich did not make the cut for me.
+The bread was really, reeeeeaally chewy and I wasn’t blown away by the sandwich as a whole.
+They drenched the cold meats and condiments in mustard, which prevented me from appreciating the ingredients.
 No matter from which side I held the sandwich, my fingers kept getting covered in mustard!
-It was really messy to eat and the toughness of the bread worsened my experience.
+It was really messy to eat and the toughness of the bread only worsened my experience.
+It was a workout for my jaw!

-There were so many people coming in and out and the place was bustling with people waiting in line.
+There were so many people coming in and out and the place was bustling inside.
 However, despite the crowd of people and my experience with the sandwich, the service was friendly.

 Am I missing something?
 Should I have ordered something else?
 Let me know.
 Overall, it was a huge letdown. 🙁